-The KFTC used to be more inclined to undertake its analysis on the basis of global share data, but now appears to be more often insisting on Korean-specific market shares.
-The KFTC will ensure that the concerns of Korean customers and suppliers are carefully considered in its analysis even of foreign-to-foreign global transactions.
+The KFTC also increasingly insists on the provision of Korea-specific market shares, in addition to global shares.
+The KFTC thus carefully considers the concerns of Korean customers and suppliers in its analysis even of foreign-to-foreign global transactions.